ErManoj-Sharma/Python_Patterns/README.md

   # # # # #   |     % % % %   |     $ $ $ $   |   @ @        |         * *
   # # # # #   |   % % % % %   |   $ $ $ $ $   |   @          |           *

- all these basic pattern will help you to create complex patter like butterfly , diamond , sandbox .
+ all these basic pattern will help you to create complex patter like butterfly , diamond , sandbox.